eclipse-tractusx/item-relationship-service/irs-cucumber-tests/README.md

 Replace username and password with Your own Jira credentials

-after that extract features.zip to irs-cucumber-tests/src/test/resources/features
+After that extract features.zip to `irs-cucumber-tests/src/test/resources/features`

 # Execute cucumber tests with Maven